 - A significant fraction of the above deaths and maimings occurred when the victim tried to save or rescue their pet from an attack by a Pit Bull or Rottweiler.

 Dangerous Dog Breeds

-First and foremost, any breed of dog, regardless of size, can be dangerous.
-Never assume that a dog is NOT a threat because of its breed or size.
-The most dangerous breeds of dogs changes frequently, but these are the current breeds commonly thought to be the most dangerous:
+Now, any breed of dog, regardless of size, can be dangerous.
+Never assume that a dog is not a threat because of its breed or size.
+But there is no way around the physics of the event; a Pit Bull attack will always be more dangerous than a Pug.

 - German Shepherds